-Delhi's prominent hospitals - Ram Manohar Lohia Hospital, along with AIIMS - and hospitals in Mumbai, Cochin, Amritsar etc. have all set up isolation wards to quarantine suspected cases of coronavirus.
+Delhi's prominent hospitals - Ram Manohar Lohia Hospital, along with AIIMS - and hospitals across major cities have all set up isolation wards to quarantine suspected cases of coronavirus.

 Airports already have a public health emergency contingency plan in place.
 This kicks in once the World Health Organisation declares a Public Health Emergency of International Concern or in cases where a global epidemic is likely.
 Some of the points are:

 - Airport staff coming in contact with passengers prior to screening will need to wear face masks and take prophylaxis (preventative healthcare)

 - During the time of health examination, the staff must wear N92/N95 masks or three layer masks-

 - In case of the coronavirus 2019, where India has issued a travel advisory asking visitors to not visit China unless necessary, there have also been entry thermal screenings.

 - Airports like Delhi, Mumbai, etc. have health counters which are located before Immigration and the passengers are required to report to it.
 They also need to present the health card (asking questions pertaining to the disease or travel to affected country) to the doctor and undergo thermal screening.

 - Only by passing through the thermal screening can they be cleared for immigration.

 - If, for some reason, the passenger is suspected to be a patient, then the passenger is examined in detail by the APHO doctor (Airport Health Organisation)